GanChuanYin/blog/docs/05.Vue/Vue3-Doc-Best-Practices.md

 First, let's discuss the two major aspects of web performance:

-- Page Load Performance: how fast the application <font color=gree size=4>`shows content and becomes interactive`</font> on the initial visit.
+- Page Load Performance: how fast the application <font color=#3498db size=4>`shows content and becomes interactive`</font> on the initial visit.
 This is usually measured using web vital metrics like Largest Contentful Paint (LCP) and First Input Delay.

-- Update Performance: <font color=gree size=4>`how fast the application updates in response to user input`</font>.
+- Update Performance: <font color=#3498db size=4>`how fast the application updates in response to user input`</font>.
 For example, how fast a list updates when the user types in a search box, or how fast the page switches when the user clicks a navigation link in a Single-Page Application (SPA).

 ### 2.1 Page Load Optimizations